-In a world with perfect teachers and a perfect education system, we wouldn’t need to know how to study Chinese.
-We wouldn’t need to take many decisions about how to learn and even less about what to learn.
-The curriculum would be designed and executed in such a way that it made sure that we learnt everything we need to master Chinese.
-We could just do what was required of us and expect that to be enough.
+In a world with perfect teachers and education systems, you wouldn’t need to care too much about how to learn Chinese.
+You wouldn’t need to take so many decisions about how to learn and even less about what to learn.
+The curriculum would be designed and executed in such a way that it made sure that you learnt everything you need to master Chinese.
+You could just do what was required of you and expect that to be enough.

-There is an excellent saying in Chinese which pretty much sums up this entire website:
+There is an excellent saying that sums up the principle behind Hacking Chinese:

 Teachers and classrooms

-It ought to be obvious why most students have to rely on them selves to learn Chinese.
+It ought to be obvious why most students have to rely on themselves to learn Chinese.
 In a classroom, the teacher doesn’t have time to do everything.
 Even in very serious language programs, there are seldom more than a few hours of lessons everyday.
-If the students are ambitious, the teacher can focus most of the classroom time on things that actually need a teacher (such as improving speaking ability) and avoid things that don’t (listening, reading and vocabulary learning).
+If the students are ambitious, the teacher can focus most of the classroom time on things that actually need a teacher (such as improving speaking ability) and avoid things that don’t.

 In compulsory education or with students with low motivation, much time is wasted on things like: